Osage Indian murders: Charges and trials

+After completing his federal sentence at the United States Penitentiary in Atlanta, Burkhart was returned to the Oklahoma State Penitentiary to resume his life sentence.
+Ernest was paroled again in October 1959.
+During his parole hearing, he downplayed his own involvement in the murders, referring to himself as an "unwitting tool" of his uncle: "All I did was deliver a message.
+Other than that I'm as innocent as you.
+I delivered a message from my uncle to John Ramsey and that's all I did."

+In 1966, Ernest applied for a pardon.
+Citing his cooperation with the investigation (White had credited his confession as vital for the convictions of Hale and Ramsey), the Oklahoma Parole Board voted 3–2 in favor of a pardon, which was granted by Governor Henry Bellmon.
+Ernest Burkhart died in 1986.

 In the early 1990s, journalist Dennis McAuliffe of The Washington Post investigated the suspicious death of his grandmother, Sybil Beekman Bolton, an Osage with headrights who died in 1925 at age 21.
 As a youth he had been told she died of kidney disease, then as a suicide.
 His doubts arose from a variety of conflicting evidence.
 In his investigation, McAuliffe found that the BOI believed that the murders of several Osage women "had been committed or ordered by their husbands."

 Most murders of the Osage during the early 1920s went unsolved.
 McAuliffe found that when Bolton was a minor, the court had appointed her white stepfather, attorney Arthur "A.T."
 Woodward, as her guardian.
-Woodward also served as the federally appointed Tribal Counsel, and he had guardianship of four other Osage charges, each of whom had died by 1923.
+Woodward, who died in 1950, also served as the federally appointed Tribal Counsel, and he had guardianship of four other Osage charges, each of whom had died by 1923.

 McAuliffe learned that his grandmother's murder had been covered up by a false death certificate.
 He came to believe that Woodward was responsible for her death.
 His book about his investigation, Bloodland: A Family Story of Oil, Greed and Murder on the Osage Reservation (1994), presents an account of the corruption and murders during this period.

 Osage County officials sought revenge against Pyle for his role in bringing the murders to light.
 Fearing for his life, Pyle and his wife fled to Arizona, where he again served as an officer of the law.
 He died there in 1942.